Keeping rabbits outside in winter!

 Rabbits also need enough space in winter.
 A free run of at least 2 square meters per animal is necessary to keep them warm hopping around.
 You can create a varied outdoor enclosure with the help of houses, stones, wooden blocks or boards.
 Rearranging the elements will arouse the rabbits' curiosity all over again.

 A well-insulated indoor hutch or shelter in a weatherproof indoor space, such as a garden shed or shed, provides a warm retreat for your rabbits and protects them from drafts, wind, rain and snow.
 Good insulation is provided by absorbent bedding, straw and hay - please bed generously.
 Check daily that everything is dry and replace the material if necessary.
-Please note: retrofitting stalls with Styrofoam or covering them completely can cause condensation and contribute to mold growth inside.

 In the fall and winter, enclosures quickly become muddy.
 In that case, you can spread bedding such as straw, shavings or even natural bark mulch.
 Various substrates for terrariums are also excellent for this purpose.